 It’s 9am on a Monday morning, what gets you into the groove of the work week?

 My groove for the next week usually starts on Friday afternoons.
 I make a “to do” list for the following week and try and prioritize my list of deliverables.
 I then spend a couple minutes on Sunday evenings looking at my calendar for the week, bringing me to my Monday mornings.
 I commute from my home in Midtown Manhattan to our Newark headquarters daily, which involves me riding the m42 bus across town.
 I use the time on the bus watching the City come alive in the background to formulate my thoughts for the week.
 By 9am, I am in the office with a fresh perspective and my second cup of coffee.
+In order for me to get through the day, coffee is a must and as you can tell, I usually drink more than one cup during my commute.
+And that is when I started to think that maybe having a travel mug would help me to carry my coffee around easier, as the last thing I need to happen is having any spillages, especially in the morning.

 What led you to becoming a communications professional?